 In 2006 AC Immune closed an exclusive out-licensing agreement for its anti-Abeta antibody program with Genentech, under which Genentech develops crenezumab for the treatment of Alzheimer's disease.
 AC Immune received an upfront payment and milestone payments upon the start of phase 1, phase 2 and phase 3 respectively.
 The contract provides potential total revenues of over USD 300 million for AC Immune through payments upon successful completion of clinical and regulatory milestones in Alzheimer's disease and additional applications.
 Additionally, the company is entitled to receive royalties on net sales of products resulting from this partnership.

 In June 2012 AC Immune has entered into a second exclusive worldwide license agreement and research collaboration with Genentech for the research, development and commercialization of AC Immune’s anti-Tau antibodies for the potential treatment of Alzheimer’s disease and other neurodegenerative diseases.
 AC Immune received an upfront payment and is eligible to receive research, development and commercialization milestone payments totaling more than Swiss Francs 400 million for Alzheimer's disease and other indications.
-Milestone payments were received for the selection of a lead candidate and for the commencement of a phase 1 clinical trial.
+Milestone payments were received for the selection of a lead candidate and for the commencement of a phase 1 and a phase 2 clinical trial, respectively.
 Additionally, the company is entitled to receive royalties on net sales of products resulting from this partnership.

 Beginning of 2015 AC Immune entered into a worldwide exclusive license agreement and research collaboration with Janssen Pharmaceuticals, Inc., to develop and commercialize therapeutic anti-Tau vaccines for the treatment of Alzheimer’s disease and potentially other tauopathies.
 AC Immune received an upfront payment and is eligible to receive research, development and commercialization milestone payments potentially totaling up to CHF 500 million for Alzheimer's disease and a potential second indication.
 Additionally, the company is entitled to receive royalties on net sales of products resulting from this partnership.